MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 **`containerRegistryType`** - **Container registry type**<br>
 `string`.
 Required when `secretType = dockerRegistry`.
 Allowed values: `Azure Container Registry`, `Container Registry`.
 Default value: `Azure Container Registry`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select a Container registry type.
+Specifies a Container registry type.
 The task can use Azure Subscription details to work with an Azure Container registry.
 Other standard Container registries are also supported.
 <!-- :::editable-content-end::: -->
 <br>